 But getting rid of clutter is easier said than done.
 What has to go?
 Where will you put it?
 We'll show you what to do:

 .
-You've probably been living in your home for years and have grown used to the space and the way you have things arranged.
+You've probably been living in your home for years and have grown used to space and the way you have things arranged.
 This can make it hard for you to view things objectively: what looks good and natural to you won't look the same to others.
-Try to view the space with fresh eyes: that large couch may make the room look comfortable to you, but will someone new to the space think that it makes it look small?
+Try to view the space with fresh eyes: that large couch may make the room look comfortable to you, but will someone new to space think that it makes it look small?
 That corner desk in your office may be functional, but does its scratched and scruffy surface make the whole room look shabby?

 So let's take them one by one.
 To make rooms look larger, remove as much furniture as you can without making the room look empty.
 Less furniture makes rooms appear larger.
 Let more light into the room by moving furniture away from windows and taking down curtains.
 Take all pictures off the wall to make walls look larger.
-Do the same with your closets: a closet that's stuffed full of your things will only look smaller, any will give your potential homebuyers the impression that their things will fill up that space as well.
+Do the same with your closets: a closet that's stuffed full of your things will only look smaller, and will give your potential homebuyers the impression that their things will fill up that space as well.

 You might love your super-modern kitchen of glass and stainless steel.
-You're probaly proud of the Western theme you've instituted in your living room, complete with Native American rugs and weathered wood picture frames.
-And your daughter might me extremely attached to her bedroom full of pink dressers and rainbow rugs.
+You're probably proud of the Western theme you've instituted in your living room, complete with Native American rugs and weathered wood picture frames.
+And your daughter might be extremely attached to her bedroom full of pink dressers and rainbow rugs.
 Get ready to undo all of that, because chances are your potential homebuyer's tastes won't match.
 If you've done up any of your rooms according to a theme, then do everything you can to undo that theme.
 While homebuyers won’t want to buy a home that looks deserted, they do want a home that looks ready to be moved into.

 Rent a storage unit.
 Even an expensive unit--upwards of $150 a month--is probably a good investment.
 Think of it like this: while storage isn't necessarily cheap, a successful home staging can raise the value of your home by several thousand dollars.
 Even if it takes three months of staging to sell your home (so, at the top end, $450 in storage rent) you could increase the sell by thousands of dollars.
 That's a huge return on investment.